 Antoine de Saint-Exupéry

 A few of us recently visited the Reasons to be Creative conference in Brighton.
 Our mission: to reenergise creative receptors, welcome a bolt of inspiration, and immerse ourselves in boundary-pushing ideas from the best in digital industry.
-You can read our previous blog for a recap on our highlights.

 The theme of discovery and self-learning ran through this showcase of fantastic work from an expertly curated line-up.
 A focal discussion point was how our innate desire to explore can bring about the very best ideas -- although this desire can often become stifled by society, education and even self-perception.